GRosay/PHP-HaloAPI/README.md

 composer require bananassplitter/php-haloapi
 ```

+_Additional information: as the package is still in beta, be sure to set your minimum-stability to "beta"_

 ## Usage

 To use the class, simply add it to your PHP file and then initialize: